Chaka Fattah: Early life and education

 Arthur Davenport was born and raised in Philadelphia, to Russell and Frances Davenport as the fourth of six sons.
 His father was a sergeant in the United States Army and his mother was an editor for the Philadelphia Tribune.
 His parents divorced when he was young, and his mother soon remarried to a man she met at a national conference on black power in 1968.
 Following this conference, his mother and her new husband decided to change their family name to Fattah.
 They would change Arthur's name to Chaka, after a Zulu king.
 His mother and stepfather's social activism strongly influenced Fattah's political development.

 His adoptive father, David Fattah, and mother, Falaka Fattah (born Frances Brown, also known as "Queen Mother" Falaka Fattah), are community activists in West Philadelphia, where they are building an "urban Boys' Town" through their organization, the House of Umoja.
 He has five brothers.

 Fattah attended Overbrook High School and the Community College of Philadelphia.
 He earned a Bachelor of Arts in business and economics from the University of Pennsylvania.
 He is a member of Alpha Phi Alpha fraternity.
 In 1984, Fattah completed the Program for Senior Executives in State and Local Government at Harvard University's John F. Kennedy School of Government.
 In May 1986, he received his master's degree in governmental administration from the University of Pennsylvania's Fels Institute of Government.

 Fattah was the recipient of numerous honors and awards including 10 honorary doctorates and the University of Pennsylvania's Fels Institute of Government Distinguished Alumni Achievement Award.
 Time magazine named Fattah one of the 50 most promising leaders in the country.

-Pennsylvania State Legislature
+Pennsylvania General Assembly

 Fattah served as a member of the Pennsylvania House of Representatives for the 192nd district from 1983 to 1988, and as a State Senator for the 7th district from 1988 to 1994.

 In 1987, Fattah founded the Graduate Opportunity Initiative Conference, an annual three-day informational and scholarship conference which aims to significantly increase the enrollment of under-represented graduate students studying Science, Technology, Engineering and Math (STEM fields).
 The conference was designed to encourage minority students’ interest in STEM graduate and professional schools.